Version française

 Inside the cake, one finds a piece of porkmeat in red color ( Fire ) around which there is a kind of paste made with broad beans in yellow color ( Earth ).
 The whole thing is wrapped by the sticky rice in white color ( Metal ) to be cooked with boiling water ( Water ) before having a green colouring on its surface thanks to the latanier leaves (Wood).

-An other cake is not missing th weddings.
-This is the cake susê or phu thê (husband-spouse) having inside a round form and enveloped by banana leaves (green colour) in order to give it the well-tied cube appearance with a red ribbon (red color).
-The circle is thus placed within the square (Dương trong âm)(Yang in Yin).
-This cake is made from tapioca flour, perfumed in pandan and strewn with black sesame seeds (black color).
-One finds in the hearth of this cake a paste made of steamed soybeans (yellow color) and jam of lotus seeds and grated coconut.(white color).
-This paste is very similar to the frangipane found in « galettes des rois ».
-Its sticky texture reminds the link that one can represent in the union.
-This cake is the symbol of the perfection in conjugal love and loyalty responding the perfect agreement with the Heaven and the Earth and 5 elements symbolized by 5 colors (red, green, black, yellow and white).
+There is another cake that cannot be missing at weddings.
+It is the susê or phu-Thê cake (husband-wife), which has a round shape inside and is wrapped in banana leaves (green color) to give it the appearance of a cube tied with a red ribbon.
+The circle is thus placed inside the square (Yang within Yin).
+This cake is made of tapioca flour, scented with pandan, and sprinkled with black sesame seeds.
+At the heart of this cake is a paste made from steamed soybeans (yellow color), lotus seed jam, and grated coconut (white color).
+This paste closely resembles the frangipane found in king cakes.
+Its sticky texture recalls the strong bond that one wishes to represent in the union.
+This cake is the symbol of the perfection of marital love and loyalty in perfect harmony with Heaven and Earth and the five elements symbolized by the five colors (red, green, black, yellow, and white).

 Từ ngày chàng bước xuống ghe